arcan1s/awesome-widgets/README.md

 Features
 ========

-* easy and fully configurable native Plasma widget which may be used as Conky widget or as Awesome-like information panel
+* easy and fully configurable native Plasma widget which may be used as desktop or panel widget
-* panel which shows active desktop status
+* additionnal widget which shows active desktop status
-* clear Conky-like configuration with html tags support
+* clear text configuration with html tags support
 * custom command support (it may be simple action as well as special custom tag)
-* graphical item support - tooltips, bars
+* graphical widgets support - tooltips, bars

 See [links](#Links) for more details.